dbbrandt/short_answer_granding_capstone_project/capstone_report.md

   * The data set as a whole contains 80 questions and 2242 student answers, about 30 per question.
   * The ratio of correct to total answers is about 71%.
 This makes sense as you would expect an average passing grade.
-  * Answer lengths varied between 1 and 950 words with the bulk in the 25 to 100 word range.
+  * Answer lengths varied between 1 and 950 words with the bulk in the 25 to 100-word range.
   * The data set is stored in a complex format of multiple text files in multiple sub-directories.
   * Multiple versions of the same data is available in aggregated and file per question formats.
   * Score are not aggregated into a single file, rather a file per questions.
-  * To produce binary results for scores in a range of 0 to 5, answers were considered correct when the score was greather than or equal to 4.
-Another option would have been to chose 3, the midpoint as the cuttoff or any other value greater than 0.
+  * To produce binary results for scores in a range of 0 to 5, answers were considered correct when the score was greater than or equal to 4.
+Another option would have been to choose 3, the midpoint as the cutoff or any other value greater than 0.
-  The criteria for the decision is not availabe from the question creator so some rational is needed.
+  The criteria for the decision is not available from the question creator so some rational is needed.
 Here the goal is to have a sufficient balance of correct and incorrect and try and filter out the more confusing answers which presumably have a lower score.
 For this reason, the value of 4 was chosen.
   * The data has a number of text representations for punctuation that were removed for this exercise. ex. -LRB-, -RRB- and STOP
   * The files used for this project are:
-    * **Questions** - *ShortAnswerGrading_v2.0/data/sent/questions* which is in the format of questions_id  and question text seperated by a space
+    * **Questions** - *ShortAnswerGrading_v2.0/data/sent/questions* which is in the format of questions_id  and question text separated by a space
     * **Reference Answers** - *ShortAnswerGrading_v2.0/data/sent/answers* which is in the format question_id and answer text, spaced
     * **Student Answers** -  *ShortAnswerGrading_v2.0/data/sent/all* which is in the format question_id and answer text, spaced
     * **Files** - *ShortAnswerGrading_v2.0/data/docs/files*.
 A single list of question_ids used also for directory and filenames which identify the directories for scores by question_id.